-Philodo H7 vs. Philodo H8 – How We’ll Compare Them
+Philodo H8 vs. Philodo H7 – How We’ll Compare Them

-- Battery Life and Range: How far can they go on a charge, and how reliable is the battery?
+- Battery Life and Range: How far you can go before plugging in, a big deal for long rides.

 Philodo H7